2023 – 2024 Fulbright Graduate Student Program

 The Fulbright Scholarship is one of the most prestigious scholarships offered by the U.S. Government.
 The recruitment of candidates for the Fulbright Graduate Student Program is based on an open competition held by the Public Affairs Section of the U.S. Embassy Tbilisi.

-The Fulbright Graduate Student Program’s primary sponsor is the Bureau of Educational and Cultural Affairs of the United States Department of State (ECA).
-The Program is co-sponsored by the Government of Georgia and Bank of Georgia.
+The Fulbright Graduate Student Program’s primary sponsor is the Bureau of Educational and Cultural Affairs (ECA) of the United States Department of State.
+The Program is co-sponsored by the government of Georgia through the International Education Center, as well as by the Bank of Georgia, and Georgia Capital.
 The Program is administered under policy guidelines established by the William Fulbright Foreign Scholarship Board.
-Under a cooperative agreement with the Bureau of Educational and Cultural Affairs, the Institute of International Education (IIE) works in partnership with a broad range of universities throughout the U.S. to identify appropriate academic programs for selected Fulbright fellows.
-The recruitment for the Fulbright Graduate Student Program is done by the U.S. Embassy in Georgia, the LEPL – International Education Center, Georgia and the JSC Bank of Georgia.
+Under a cooperative agreement with ECA, the Institute of International Education (IIE) works in partnership with a broad range of universities throughout the U.S. to identify appropriate academic programs for selected Fulbright fellows.
+The recruitment for the Fulbright Graduate Student Program is carried out by the U.S. Embassy in Georgia, International Education Center, Bank of Georgia, and Georgia Capital.

 - Applicants must be citizens of Georgia, or neutral travel document holders from Abkhazia, Georgia or South Ossetia, Georgia;

 - Applicants must have completed their undergraduate education;